SimonZeng7108/efficientsam3/README.md

 - Joint optimization of distilled encoder + compressed memory + mask decoder
 - Preserve Promptable Concept Segmentation capabilities while maintaining efficiency

+### tl;dr
+Stage 1: We distill the SAM3 encoder using SAM1 data.
+Stage 2: We align the distilled encoder to a perceiver and an efficient memory bank using SAM2 data.
+Stage 3: We fine-tune the complete pipeline using SAM3 data.

 </details>

 ---